Sportmix CanineX Dog Food Review (Dry)

 Rating:

-Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.
+The table below shows each recipe in this range including our rating and the AAFCO nutrient profile: Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

-Product Rating AAFCO
+Product line Rating AAFCO

-Sportmix CanineX Beef Meal and Vegetables 1 M
+Sportmix CanineX Beef Protein 1 M

 Recipe and Label Analysis

-Sportmix CanineX Chicken Meal and Vegetables
+Sportmix CanineX Chicken Protein

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal (natural source of glucosamine and chondroitin), chicken fat (preserved with mixed tocopherols), peas, pea starch, dried yeast, whitefish meal (source of DHA-docosahexaenoic acid), beet pulp, egg, flaxseed, l-carnitine, salt, potassium chloride, choline chloride, vitamins [vitamin E supplement, niacin, calcium pantothenate, vitamin A supplement, riboflavin supplement, thiamine mononitrate, pyridoxine hydrochloride, biotin, vitamin B12 supplement, vitamin D3 supplement, folic acid], minerals [zinc sulfate, ferrous sulfate, copper sulfate, manganese sulfate, zinc proteinate, copper proteinate, manganese proteinate, sodium selenite, calcium iodate, cobalt carbonate], rosemary extract
+Chicken meal (natural source of glucosamine and chondroitin), chicken fat (preserved with mixed tocopherols), peas, pea starch, dried yeast, whitefish meal (source of dha-docosahexaenoic acid), beet pulp, egg, flaxseed, l-carnitine, salt, potassium chloride, choline chloride, vitamins [vitamin E supplement, niacin, calcium pantothenate, vitamin A supplement, riboflavin supplement, thiamine mononitrate, pyridoxine hydrochloride, biotin, vitamin B12 supplement, vitamin D3 supplement, folic acid], minerals [zinc sulfate, ferrous sulfate, copper sulfate, manganese sulfate, zinc proteinate, copper proteinate, manganese proteinate, sodium selenite, calcium iodate, cobalt carbonate], rosemary extract

-Fiber (estimated dry matter content) = 5.6%
+Fiber (estimated dry matter content) = 5%

-Red denotes controversial item
+Red denotes any controversial items

 Estimated Nutrient Content

-Ingredient Analysis
+Ingredients Analysis

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.